 As most soon-to-weds, you start your wedding preparations with a budget in mind.
 As these preparations progress, you might find yourselves going over and above your set budget so it’s good to prepare for unexpected expenses.

-A closer look into what has transpired points us to some incidentals that were not taken into consideration.
+A closer look at what has transpired points us to some incidentals that were not taken into consideration.

 Here are some of the items which are often forgotten.
 Because these are variable (each couple’s needs, preferences, capacities, experiences are unique), it is best to allot a portion (around 10 to 15%) of your budget to such similar expenditures.
 After all, we are sure you would rather want to have excess money to start your marriage than to have a broken piggy bank.